mpontillo/aoi/README.md

 ## Usage

-First, you need to pull down the cloud images.
-The `fetch` script is used for this.
-Simply type `./sync` and the images (plus their GPG signatures) will be downloaded, verified, and symlinked in `~/.cloud-images`.

-Finally, create the virtual machine.
-When creating a virtual machine, you must specify the desired hostname, and the desired distribution.
-The default distribution is `trusty`, but you can also specify `xenial`.
+An `init` script is supplied, which will take care of the tasks needed to get started.
+If your user is not already in the `kvm` and `libvirtd` groups, you may need to run the script twice.

 Example usage (from scratch):

-    ./sync
+    ./init
     ./create <vm-hostname> [distro]

-For example, to create a virtual machine named "foo" running xenial, you could use:
+For example, to create a virtual machine named `foo` running xenial, you could use:

     ./create foo xenial

-The **sync** step only needs to happen once.
-When run subsequently, it will fetch the latest cloud image, but leave the old image in place (based on its sha256 hash) in case other images were built upon it.
+As part of the `init` script, the `sync` script runs.
+While `sync` must only be run once, if it is run subsequently, it will fetch the latest cloud image, but leave the old image in place (based on its sha256 hash) in case other images were built upon it.

 After you've finished with the virutal machine, you can easily delete it (along with all its data):